blurstudio/hab/README.md

 to release a unique distro version.
 * Easy developer testing.
 A developer can additional site configurations for their host.
-A git checkout can be found and the version of a distro can be dynamically generated using setuptools_scm, or explicitly set by adding a `.habitat_version.txt` that is not committed to the repo.
+A git checkout can be found and the version of a distro can be dynamically generated using setuptools_scm, or explicitly set by adding a `.hab_version.txt` that is not committed to the repo.

 ## URI